UWC ISAK Japan: History

-Pandemic Impact
+Pandemic impact

 Given the COVID-19 pandemic, about half of the international students from the 2021-2023 batch had to be relocated into other UWC schools.
-The situation arose from the Japanese government entry ban then in place.
-During the first months of the ban, students maintained virtual classes from all around the world, being the school administration a big advocate for border opening, even having the founder, Lin Kobayashi, appear in TV.
+The situation arose from the Japanese government banning entry to the country.
+During the first months of the ban, students maintained virtual classes from all around the world, with the school administration advocating for border opening, and the founder, Lin Kobayashi, appearing on TV.

 After the end of the First Term, it was decided that the situation was no longer sustainable, forcing students to walk away from the institution due to the poor circumstances.
-Students were offered three options in the moment: (1) To transfer to another UWC, (2) To withdraw from the institution or (3) To defer to the next year.
-Almost the entirety of the incoming international 11th grade students went through the transfer option, having this the consequence of a majority of ISAK students finding UWC Thailand as their new home institution.
+Students were offered three options: (1) transfer to another UWC, (2) withdraw from the institution or (3) defer to the following year.
+Almost the entirety of the incoming international 11th grade students went through the transfer option, where a majority of ISAK students transferring to UWC Thailand as their new home institution.

-Just a few months after this events had transpired, Japanese government relaxed its border policies, making international incoming 10th graders - who had been offered the opportunity to keep having virtual classes - finally get to campus.
+Just a few months after these events transpired, Japanese government relaxed its border policies, allowing the incoming international 10th grade class—who had been offered the opportunity to keep having virtual classes—to finally get to campus.